 Niacinamide is the active form of vitamin B3.
-It is an anti-inflammatory product which helps build the skins tolerance, so can be beneficial to use with harsher ingredients (e.g. Retinoids).
-It is also great at reducing hyperpigmentation, useful for acne marks and rosacea.
+It is an anti-inflammatory product which helps build the skin’s tolerance, so can be beneficial to use with harsher ingredients (e.g. Retinoids).
+It is also great for reducing hyperpigmentation, useful for acne marks and rosacea.

-A term use to describe a product which does not clog pores.
+A term used to describe a product which does not clog pores.

 A chemical sunscreen which absorbs UVB rays.

-Parabens are preservatives which are used in cosmetics to prolong it’s shelf-life.
-Parabens have some effects similar to that of oestrogen, however it is safe in small amounts (e.g. up to 0.3%).
+Parabens are preservatives which are used in cosmetics to prolong its shelf-life.
+They have some effects similar to that of oestrogen, however, it is safe in small amounts (e.g. up to 0.3%).

 Paraffin is a derivative of petroleum.
 It is commonly used as a cheap method to thicken products and make the skin feel moisturised.
 While it feels smooth on the skin, it isn’t actually hydrating the skin and can also clog the pores.

 Paraffinum Liquidum is the Latin name for mineral oil.

 Peptides are chains of amino acids which make up the building blocks of the protein in our bodies.
 They can have anti-ageing, soothing and restoring effects on the skin.
 However, they can easily become unstable in certain environments.

 A purified product that is derived from petroleum.
 Petrolatum coats the skin which seals in moisture and protects the skin from external irritants.